angular/angular/aio/content/guide/accessibility.md

 </code-example>

-In a real application, the element that receives focus will depend on your specific application structure and layout.
+In a real application, the element that receives focus depends on your specific application structure and layout.
 The focused element should put users in a position to immediately move into the main content that has just been routed into view.
 You should avoid situations where focus returns to the `body` element after a route change.